How to keep your guide dog safe in cold weather

 - In severe cases, dogs may lose consciousness

-If you think your dog might be suffering from hypothermia, you should take the following steps:
+If you think your guide dog might be suffering from hypothermia, you should take the following steps:

 - Contact your vet immediately.
 Hypothermia can be a serious condition, and early treatment is crucial